Power BI implementation planning: Tenant-level security planning

 This tenant-level security planning article is primarily targeted at:

-• Power BI administrators: The administrators who are responsible for overseeing Power BI in the organization.
+• Fabric administrators: The administrators who are responsible for overseeing Power BI in the organization.

 • Center of Excellence, IT, and BI team: The teams that are also responsible for overseeing Power BI.
-They might need to collaborate with Power BI administrators, information security teams, and other relevant teams.
+They might need to collaborate with administrators of Power BI, information security teams, and other relevant teams.

 This article might also be relevant for self-service Power BI creators who create, publish, and manage content in workspaces.

 The series of articles is intended to expand upon the content in the Power BI security white paper.
-While the Power BI security white paper focuses on key technical topics such as authentication, data residency, and network isolation, the primary goal of the series is to provide you with considerations and decisions to help you plan for security and privacy.
+The Power BI security white paper focuses on key technical subjects such as authentication, data residency, and network isolation.
+The implementation planning series provides you with considerations and decisions to help you plan for security and privacy.

-Because Power BI content can be used and secured in different ways, many tactical decisions will be made by content creators.
+Because Power BI content can be used and secured in different ways, content creators make many tactical decisions.
 However, there are some strategic planning decisions to make at the tenant level, too.
 Those strategic planning decisions are the focus for this article.

 Power BI administration

-The Power BI administrator is a high-privilege role that has significant control over Power BI.
-We recommend that you carefully consider who's assigned to this role because a Power BI administrator can perform many high-level functions, including:
+The Fabric administrator is a high-privilege role that has significant control over Power BI.
+We recommend that you carefully consider who is assigned this role because a Fabric administrator can perform many high-level functions, including:

 • Tenant settings management: Administrators can manage the tenant settings in the admin portal.
 They can enable or disable settings and allow or disallow specific users or groups within settings.
 It's important to understand that your tenant settings have a significant influence on the user experience.